Swimming – (Wan Chai Pool – Now full for 2021)

-Please note that not only must annual AVOHK fees be paid but an application form must also be filled in each year by each swimming member.
+Please note that not only must annual AVOHK fees plus Swimming Fee be paid but an application form must also be filled in each year by each swimming member.
 This is on the website or attached.

 As in past years – administration is kept to a minimum so there are no receipts for the swimming fee – (AVOHK will send one for theirs) and no swimming division membership cards issued automatically.
 A list of current paid-up swimmers will be kept at the pool entrance and regular checks will take place.